thewillow/infinitus/docs/source/community-commitment.rst

 accessible environment for all and to provide reasonable accommodations or alternative programming whenever possible, this may be limited due to our financial, personnel, time, and resource constraints, and/or any limitations and restrictions imposed by external parties.
+Furthermore, Infinitus Ministries reserves rights to create and offer programs and group activities geared toward a specific target population or shared lived experiences, which may be open only to eligible individuals that meet a specific criteria related to the purpose and intentions of such programs or groups.

 --------------